EMDK/docs/edge/source/guide/securenfc.md

-**Determine the type of tag detected by the device and get the instance MifareDesfire object**
+**Determine the type of tag detected by the device and get the instance MifareDesfire & MifarePlusSl3**

 		:::java
 		public void onNewIntent(Intent intent) {